bitprj/BitUniversity/Week7-Visualizations-and-Exploratory-Analysis-using-Seaborn-and-Pandas/README.md

 they usually want to avoid either the substance or the appearance of unfair treatment of the servers, for whom tips (at least in restaurants in the United States) are a major component of pay.
-In one restaurant, a food server recorded the following data on all cus- tomers they served during an interval of two and a half months in early 1990.
+In one restaurant, a food server recorded the following data on all customers they served during an interval of two and a half months in early 1990.
 The restaurant, located in a suburban shopping mall, was part of a national chain and served a varied menu.
 In observance of local law, the restaurant offered to seat in a non-smoking section to patrons who requested it.
 Each